Photo: Contiki

 6. Val Thorens, France

-Val Thorens isn’t just one of the best ski resorts in Europe, but also the highest one on the continent.
-Located in the Tarentaise Valley, Savoie, French Alps, it sits at an altitude of 2300m, and shares a ski area with Val D’Isere.
+The highest ski resort on the continent, Val Thorens is beloved by visitors of all stripes because of its quality slopes and brilliant non-skiing options.
+Located in the Tarentaise Valley, Savoie, French Alps, it sits at an altitude of 2,300m, and shares a ski area with Val D’Isère.

-The 140km of pistes are suitable for all types of skiers and because of the high altitude, the snow conditions are always excellent.
-The après-ski here is also one of the liveliest in France, some of the best spots are Folie Douce and The Frog and Roastbeef.
+Because of the high altitude the snow conditions are outstanding.
+The après-ski here is also one of the liveliest in France, with two of the best spots for indulging being Folie Douce and The Frog and Roastbeef.
+And, if zooming down the slopes doesn’t get the adrenaline flowing enough, you can also have fun go-karting, paragliding, and snowmobiling.

 7. St. Anton, Austria